o9qq/Celestria/README.md

 # Celestria - Advanced Discord Sniper Bot

-Celestria is a high-performance, open-source Discord sniper bot designed to automate actions like token joining, reaction sniping, and message interception.
+Celestria is a high-performance, open-source Discord sniper bot designed to automate actions like username sniping using proxies and discord account tokens.
 Built for speed and efficiency, it leverages multi-token support and proxies to maximize success rates.

 # ✨ Features: